listenToRipley/javascript-workbook/06week/README.md

   Lives in - 'player'
     get the id of player
-    using the ID, create a copy of that person in   listOfPlayers[] remove that li from the the list of people add the class of Player to that person add a buttons of blue() & red() this function should be triggered inside of this element update html content
+    using the ID, create a copy of that person in   listOfPlayers[] add the class of Player to that person remove that li from the the list of people HTML the ul items only include name and skill add a buttons of blue() & red() this function should be triggered inside of this element update html content